Japan storm death toll rises to 25, more missing

-Talas, which cut through Japan's main island on Saturday and Sunday, was off the country's western coast as of 9:00 a.m., heading northeast, the Japan Meteorological Agency (JMA) said.
+Talas, which cut through Japan's main island Saturday and Sunday, was off the country's western coast as of 8:00 p.m.
+EDT, heading northeast, the Japan Meteorological Agency (JMA) said.

 There were no reports of major disruption to factory operations and Tokyo Electric Power Co said its tsunami-crippled Fukushima Daiichi nuclear power plant, located in eastern Japan, has not been affected by the storm.

-Talas has mostly moved at about 10 km per hour (6 mph), roughly the speed of a bicycle, and its slow progress caused heavy and prolonged rainfall over Japan, the agency said.
+Talas has mostly moved at about 6 mph, roughly the speed of a bicycle, and its slow progress caused heavy and prolonged rainfall over Japan, the agency said.

 "We'll do our utmost in terms of search and rescue operations," Prime Minister Yoshihiko Noda told reporters when asked about the disaster.